-The SWE is offered a number of times during the fall and spring semesters and during both summer sessions.
-Students schedule to take either a word-processing or handwriting SWE session.
+The SWE is offered a number of times during the fall and spring semesters and during the summer.
+Students schedule to take either a word-processing or handwritten SWE session.

 How long does it take for a student to complete the SWE?